-Smelling salts contain a primary ingredient in smelling salts is ammonium carbonate, a concentrated ammonia in a salt form.
-Most smelling salts sold today are diluted with water and sometimes a perfume is added, such as eucalyptus, to make the scent slightly more pleasant when used.
+Most smelling salts sold today are diluted with water and sometimes a perfume is added, such as eucalyptus, to make the scent slightly more pleasant.

 When used as a medicinal product back in the Victorian era, it was typical for the smelling salts to be made out of pure ammonium carbonate.

-We always recommend that you check the full chemical mixture of your smelling salts before you start using them.
+We always recommend that you check the full chemical mixture of your smelling salts before you consider using them.

-Inhaling smelling salts release ammonia gas that irritates both your nasal passages and the lung membranes.
-This in turn, triggers a sudden change in your breathing pattern coupled with an increase in your heart rate.
 When your heart rate increases you trigger the amygdala.
-This is the part of your brain that is responsible for what is known as the ‘fight or flight’ mode.
+This is the part of your brain that is responsible for what is known as the ‘fight or flight’ response.

 This is why you may have noticed that when an athlete such as a powerlifter uses smelling salts, they do so right before they lift.

 Recommended Reading – Powerlifting Accessories, What You Need And Why

 Nowadays, smelling salts are produced in a controlled environment whereby the amount of ammonium carbonate used is relatively low ensuring its safety.